 The rule engine supports two types of windows:

 Count-based windows accumulate up to the specified number of samples.
-The samples are sorted in order of arrival, with the most recently received sample being placed at the end of the array.
-When the window becomes full based on user specifications, the first sample (oldest arrival time) is removed from the window to free up space at the end of the array for an incoming sample to be added there.
+The samples are sorted in the order received, with the most recently received sample being placed at the end of the array.
+When the window reaches the limit, the first sample (oldest by arrival time) is removed from the window to free up space at the end of the array for an incoming sample.

-Time-based windows store samples that were recorded within the specified interval of time, ending with the current time.
-The time-based window does not limit how many samples may be held by the window and its time range is continuously updated.
+Time-based windows store samples that are timestamped within the specified interval of time, ending with the current time.
+The time-based window does not limit how many samples can be held by the window and its time range is continuously updated.
 Old records are automatically removed from the window once they are outside of the time range.

-Windows are continuously updated as new samples are added and old samples are removed to maintain the size of the given window at a constant interval length or sample count.
+Windows are continuously updated as new samples are added and old samples are removed.

 When a window is updated, the rule engine checks the condition and triggers various response actions based on the condition result.